AI slop: In science

-A now-retracted paper in Frontiers in Cell and Developmental Biology included this AI-generated mouse with nonsensical anatomy and text.
+A now-retracted paper in Frontiers in Cell and Developmental Biology included this AI-generated rat with nonsensical anatomy and text.

-Generative AI has been used to write articles which have been published in both low-quality paper mills and reputable journals.
-In 2024, a peer-reviewed article containing a generated image of a rat with absurdly large genitals accompanied by nonsensical text and diagrams was retracted by Frontiers in Cell and Developmental Biology after drawing attention from scientists on social media.
+Generative AI has been used to write articles which have been published in both low-quality research paper mills and reputable scientific journals.
+In 2024, an article containing a generated image of a rat with absurdly large genitals accompanied by nonsensical text and diagrams was retracted by the journal Frontiers in Cell and Developmental Biology after drawing attention from scientists on social media.
+Likewise, in 2025, Nature's Scientific Reports retracted the peer-reviewed article "Bridging the gap: explainable AI for autism diagnosis and parental support with TabPFNMix and SHAP" because of "an AI-generated figure" and other significant errors.
+David Berry has used the term scholarslop to refer to AI-generated administrative discourse in universities or quasi-academic texts.
+Glen Berman argues that AI-generated articles being published in scholarly journals are an "epistemic carcinogen" that will pose a major risk to the knowledge ecosystem.

+In technology

+In January 2026, the open-source command-line utility cURL ended its bug bounty program through HackerOne after receiving a large number of false vulnerability reports.
+In an announcement on its official GitHub page, the project stated that rewards would no longer be offered for reported vulnerabilities.
+Daniel Stenberg, founder and lead developer of cURL, shared examples of fake, AI-generated bug reports submitted through the program, including one that claimed a critical vulnerability that did not actually exist.
+Many of these reports referenced nonexistent changelogs, included code snippets that did not match real function signatures, or were the result of simple user errors.
+Stenberg explained that the influx of AI-generated reports placed a significant burden on cURL's security team and that ending the program was an "attempt to reduce the noise."

 In business

 A Harvard Business Review study, done in conjunction with Stanford University and BetterUp, found that employees were using AI tools to create low-effort "workslop" that created more work for their colleagues.
 Within the timeframe of the study, it was found that 40% of participating employees received some form of "workslop", with each incident taking an average of two hours to resolve.
 BetterUp defines workslop as "AI-generated content that looks good, but lacks substance".
 The study appears to be the first instance of "workslop" and also uses "workslopped" as a verb.
+In a subsequent study, Harvard Business Review coined the word "trendslop", referring to the "propensity for AI to opt for buzzy ideas over reasoned solutions."

+In January 2026, Microsoft CEO Satya Nadella requested that people stop using the term "slop" and instead accept AI as the "new equilibrium" of human nature.
+The resulting public backlash was described as a Streisand effect, and the term "Microslop" rose in popularity.
+In March 2026, Microsoft banned the word "Microslop" on a Discord server dedicated to its Copilot AI tool, drawing further attention to the term.